guilhemmarchand/trackme/docs/userguide.rst

 Using Outliers detection
 ------------------------

-**By default the outlier detection is automatically activated for each data source and host, use the Outliers Overview tab to visualize the status of the Outliers detection:**
+**By default, the outlier detection is automatically activated for each data source and host, use the Outliers Overview tab to visualize the status of the Outliers detection:**

 .. image:: img/outliers_zoom1.png
    :alt: outliers_zoom1.png